opencodewin/MediaEditor/README.md

 ## Features
 **Adapt to various types of content:**
 * Import and edit videos from standard definition to 4K resolution
-* Support multiple major professional camera formats
+* Support multiple major media formats
 * Support multi-display playback and viewing of high-definition media

 **More efficient editing:**